xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/lsvm.1.rst

 ****

-\ **lsvm**\  - Lists partition profile information for HMC-, DFM-, IVM-, KVM-, VMware- and zVM-managed nodes.
+\ **lsvm**\  - Lists information about HMC-, DFM-, IVM-, KVM-, VMware-, and zVM-managed partitions or virtual machines.
 For Power 775, it lists the LPARs' I/O slots information and CEC configuration.

 ********